TheBevyFlock/bevy_new_2d/docs/known-issues.md

 - If you use materials, make sure to force render pipelines to [load at the start of the game](https://github.com/rparrett/bevy_pipelines_ready/blob/main/src/lib.rs).
 - Keep the FPS high.
-- Don't play on Firefox.
+- Advise your users to play on Chromium-based browsers.

 ## My game window is flashing white for a split second when I start the game on native